kakilian/jubilant-octo-robot/README.md

 - GPT - Helped write questions and READme text corrections.

 Feel free to explore the whimsical world of Cheshire and embark on this cat-tastic quiz adventure!
----
----
----
-[^1]
-## Apology and Explanation Regarding Project Code Usage
-During the project, I initially used a video provided to me as a source for coding.
-When I sought assistance to fix parts of the non-functioning code, I was informed that the code was "well-used by students" and could result in a fail for my PP2 project.

-Unfortunately, with only three working days left, it was difficult to distance myself from the code I had been using.
-I attempted to make changes by using var for global usage.
-Despite working with "overused code," I still learned a lot by adding my own modifications and coding freestyle, even though the base code was pre-written.
-I deeply apologize for this.

-I understand the seriousness of plagiarism and I assure you that I had no intention of compromising my learning achievements or the integrity of the course.
-I appreciate the guidelines provided by student care and the online information regarding this matter.

-I want to clarify that I used the code from a video given to me by a teacher, unaware that it could be considered plagiarism.
-Despite this, I gained significant learning experience from using the code and watching the video.

-With just 48 hours remaining, including working through the night, I have been diligently adding my own pieces to the project in the hope of passing this part of the course.
-I kindly ask for your understanding.
-Once I saw how certain parts of the code worked, it became challenging to break away from it.
-I know I could use 'if' and 'else' statements to achieve similar results.
-However, after seeing the well-written, easy-to-understand code, it made more sense to use it.
-Functions, which are fundamental to JavaScript, help create a seamless user interface (UI).
-Through my mistakes, I realized that JavaScript is more complex than I initially understood from the course content.
-Ultimately, our goal as students, teachers, and course developers is to deepen our understanding and mastery of the subject.

-[^1]: